Borganvilla “Puti Tai Nobiu”

 Though culturally significant, the borganvilla is not native to Guam.
 There have been suggestions in the country to change the national flower to be the torchwood plant called gaosali, Bikkia tetrandra, one of the few native plants.
 It is important to Chamorro way of life and is used to make torches and candles.
 Given how much damage has already been done to Guam by climate change, it is likely that without conservation efforts made, much of the country’s plant life could be lost.
 Bougainvillea spectabilis is drought tolerant and highly cultivated, so there aren’t any reports of it being endangered at this time.

-Guam Liaison Office, Research for World Sensorium, Published on World Sensorium original website.
+Guam Liaison Office, Research for World Sensorium.
+This statement can be found on the World Sensorium original website.